MetroCARD

 metroCARD is a contactless smartcard ticketing system for public transport services in the city (and surrounding suburbs) of Adelaide, South Australia.
 The system is managed by Adelaide Metro and is usable on their bus, train and tram services.

 The contract for the system was tendered out, and in 2010 was awarded to Affiliated Computer Services using technology used in – among others – Montreal, Canada; Houston, Texas; and Toulouse, France.
 It was originally scheduled to become fully operative in early 2013.
-Due to overwhelmingly positive response from trial users, it was launched in November 2012.
+After a positive response from trial users, it was launched in November 2012.
+Since 2020, upgrades have enabled commuters to use a Mastercard, Visa, or Adelaide Metro's Buy & Go app to pay for their journeys.